An elliptical accretion disk following the tidal disruption event AT 2020zso: Discussion

+At phase -14 days, the expanding outflow is very likely reprocessing the X-rays produced at very small scales (whose presence is inferred from the presence of Bowen lines).
+This outflow provides the dominant contribution to the emission lines before peak, gradually decreasing as the material becomes optically thin.
+The spectrum is hence dominated by very broad Gaussian-like signatures, the hall-mark sign of TDEs.
+The accretion disk at this time is weak, either contained within the expanding photosphere, or alternatively because it is still assembling.
+For this reason, there are not yet any double-peaked signatures in the spectra.

-The very earliest spectral epochs show a very high EW ratio of He\,\textsc{ii} / H$\alpha$.
+This evolution is consistent with the evolution of the EW ratio of He\,\textsc{ii} / H$\alpha$.
 Shortly after our observations begin, the H$\alpha$ line emerges, that is the EW ratio decreases rapidly.
 This apparent evolution from H-poor to H-rich is a natural consequence of an expanding reprocessing envelope \citep{Roth2018}, where H$\alpha$ suffers from more self-absorption when the envelope is more compact (while He\,\textsc{ii} photons can escape unimpeded).
 As the envelope expands and cools, H$\alpha$ becomes less self-absorbed and its equivalent width increases, while the He\,\textsc{ii} emitting region, located closer to the central ionising source, does not change significantly.
 This process has been observed in several TDEs to explain the evolution of H-rich to H-poor as the outflowing photosphere contracts after peak light \citep{Nicholl2019, Panos2021}, but here we show that this process is very likely also at work at very early times when the envelope first starts expanding.